i99dash docs

 pnpm install

-The vanilla template gives you src/index.html, src/main.ts, manifest.json, and an example fixture in mocks/.
+The vanilla template gives you src/index.html, src/main.ts, and manifest.json.

 type Station = { name: string; road: string; price_sar: number };